kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-service-misc.md

 "nodeGraphHistory": []
 }
 }
-Blocks Event Stream

-GET
-/header/updates
+## Blocks event stream

-A source of server events that emits a BlockHeader event for each new block header that is added to the chain database of the remote node.
+Use `GET https://{baseURL}/header/updates` to connect to a source of server events that emits a BlockHeader event for each new block header that is added to the chain database of the remote node.

 The stream contains blocks that may later become orphaned.
 It is therefor recommended to buffer events on the client side for the most recent block heights until the desired confirmation depth is reached.

 The server may terminate this stream from time to time and it is up to the client to reinitiate the stream.

 Responses

-200 A stream of BlockHeader events.
+- **200 OK** A stream of BlockHeader events.
 This is not a JSON array.
 Events are separated by empty lines.
 Each event consists of an event property and a data property which are separated by newlines.

 RESPONSE HEADERS

+!!!include(chainweb-response-headers.md)!!!

 x-peer-addr
 string (Host Address) ^\d{4}.\d{4}.\d{4}.\d{4}:\d+$
 Example: "10.36.1.3:42988"